 Multi Availability Zone (AZ) means that the nodes are located in different availability zones.
 An AZ is an isolated location within a region and a region is a separated geographic area (like EU-West or US-East).
 Multi-AZ is a standard setting for all clusters (with at least two nodes) for CloudAMQP instances hosted in AWS.
 More information about AWS regions and Availability Zones can be found here.
 If you need nodes to be spread across regions, we recommend you to check out the federation plugin.

 Multi-AZ provides enhanced availability, the queues are automatically mirrored between availability zones.
-Each mirrored queue consists of one master and one or more slaves.
-Messages published to the queue are replicated to all slaves.
+Each mirrored queue consists of one leader and one or more followers.
+Messages published to the queue are replicated to all followers.
 RabbitMQ HA is used to handle this, check out RabbitMQ HA for more information.

 Protects data from being inconsistent due to net-splits